Why

 The global human rights epidemic plaguing the FD community is actively being ignored.
 The time is NOW to make radical change.
 We can do that by gathering on a regular basis with one common goal:

-Create face equality
+Create face equity

 I have hope in the passionate people around the world who's activism brings about visibility and change.